 If you love chocolate, then you should also take a look at my ultimate chocolate chip cookies They will definitely give you the chocolate fix you have been craving!

 I have been on a macaron baking marathon.
-These little bastards are very difficult to perfect.
+These little evil cookies are very difficult to perfect.
 But when I made these chocolate macarons and had done it perfectly, I literally did a cartwheel in my kitchen!

 Making the chocolate macarons